Order in the chaos: eccentric black hole binary mergers in triples formed via strong binary-binary scatterings: Unravelling mergers' host clusters with gravitational waves

+In SET9, where the triple configuration is similar to SET4 but the BH masses are allowed to vary, we find a merger probability of $P_{\rm mer,SET9} = 0.25\%$ (i.e. 15 mergers out of 8000 simulations), pretty similar to SET4.
+This similarity is due to the fact that the GW time decreases most when the initial inner BHB mass is similar to that of the outer BH ($M_{\bhb,i} / M_{3,i} \sim 1-3$).
+Out of 15 mergers, we find 6 with an eccentricity above 0.1 when the transiting in the mHz frequency window, and only 1 eccentric source in the $0.1-1$ Hz range.
 In SET 10, instead, we find 677 merger events, corresponding to a $P_{\rm mer, SET10} = 8.5\%$.
 This is clearly related to the choice of an initially tighter system.
-Among all the mergers, 404 occur in a prograde configuration, $P_{\rm mer, pro} = 6.8\%$ of all the prograde models, while the remaining 273 come from retrograde configurations, being $P_{\rm mer, ret} = 13.6\%$.
+Among all the mergers, 273 occur in a prograde configuration, $P_{\rm mer, pro} = 6.8\%$ of all the prograde models, while the remaining 404 come from retrograde configurations, $P_{\rm mer, ret} = 13.6\%$.
 This further confirms our earlier finding that, on average, models tend to evolve toward co-rotation, while the minority evolving from a co- to counter-rotation configuration shrinks more efficiently and merges with a higher probability.

-As shown already in Figure \ref{tgwdis}, the GW final time distribution exhibit two distinct features: a small peak corresponding to $t_\gwf = 10^4$ yr, and increasing trend in the time range $10^6-10^{10}$ yr, well described by a power-law $dN/d \ln t_{\rm GW}\propto t^{0.30\pm 0.02}$.
+As shown already in Figure \ref{tgwdis}, the final GW time distribution exhibits two distinct features: a small peak corresponding to $t_{\gw,f} = 10^4$ yr, and increasing trend in the time range $10^6-10^{10}$ yr, well described by a power-law ${\rm d}N/{\rm d} \ln t_{\gw ,f}\propto t_{\gw ,f}^{0.30\pm 0.02}$.
 Compared to the initial distribution, the final GW time distribution is much broader.
 Such broadening is caused by the tertiary BH perturbations, which increases the final eccentricity to values near unity.